Mastering Packaging Version Control through Artwork Management

 Version management in Twona AMS

-Precision and consistency are paramount to a good packaging design, which makes version control keystone in the creative process.
+Precision and consistency are essential for a good packaging design, which makes version control keystone in the creative process.
 Any misstep in managing design versions can lead to costly errors, delays, and even brand integrity issues.
 Artwork Management plays a critical role in mastering packaging version control, even if most of the times, this role is seen as a silent hero as it is rather transparents for users of these systems.

 The Challenge of Packaging Version Control